SymfonyCasts/solid/sfcasts/dip.md

 new problem.
 We've been starting to get so popular That some of our posts are getting a lot of spam on them.
 And so we need a way to determine whether or not a comment is spam based on some business logic that we've created.
-If you download the course code from this page, then you should have a tutorial directory with a comment, spam manager class inside, copy this, then go create a new directory and source call them
+If you download the course code from this page, then you should have a `tutorial/` directory with a `CommentSpamManager` class inside, copy this, then go create a new directory and `src/` call them `Comment/`

-Comment

 And paste this class inside This class, basically determines if a comment should be flagged as spam by running a regular expression